 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-Jail phone calls are usually more costly than phone calls made outside of jail.
+Jail phone calls are usually more expensive than phone calls made outside of jail.
 There is no limit to when and how often you can use the phone, but inmates must keep in mind lots of people want to use the phone – so you have to share.
 If you are under any sort of disciplinary procedure, phone privileges may be limited or forbidden completely.

 Phone Number: 541-474-5140

 All inmate mail has to be mailed using the actual US Postal Service, and not courier or delivery, or hand delivered.
 You must not use any other form of mail delivery.
 You have to print the inmate’s name, prisoner number, and the jail address on the letter that you send.
 Do not mail anything in a package, envelope with padding or insulation, plastic or paper bag, or an envelope with any metal in it.
 Any mail will be opened and examined and read by the jail officers, and will be returned to the sender if deemed inappropriate.

 The address that you should use if you are sending a letter to an inmate at Josephine County Jail is:

 1901 Northeast F Street